 \subsection{GMMs with up to Billions of Parameters}

-All numerical investigations in \cref{sec:scalability,sec:quality} conducted so far have allowed for the application of \fullMFA{} (or \kmeansfa{}).
-However, the sublinear scaling provided by \varMFA{} does allow for addressing much larger scale problems.
-For this section, we therefore investigated such significantly larger scale problems, which far exceed the problem sizes that can be addressed by \fullMFA{} or other GMM approaches (on current, reasonable compute resources).
-Concretely, we used a dataset with approximately 100M images, each of size $D = 32 \times 32 \times 3 = \num{3072}$, and applied the \varMFA{} algorithm using up to $C=500\,000$ components.
-The used dataset is a version of the YFCC100M dataset (see \cref{appendix:datasets} for details), of which we randomly selected $5\%$ of the samples as a testset and used the remaining $95\%$ for training (see \cref{tab:yfcc100m}).
+While previous numerical experiments were conducted on large-scale benchmarks, they still allowed for the application of \fullMFA{} (or \kmeansfa{}).
+The sublinear scaling of \varMFA{} enables addressing much larger scale problems, however.
+In this section, we therefore investigate significantly larger problems, which far exceed the problem sizes that can be addressed by \fullMFA{} or other GMM approaches (on current, reasonable compute resources).
+Concretely, we used a dataset of approximately 100M images, each sized $D = 32 \times 32 \times 3 = \num{3072}$.
+The used dataset is a version of the YFCC100M dataset, with $5\%$ of the samples randomly selected for testing and the remaining $95\%$ for training (see \cref{appendix:datasets}).
+We then applied \varMFA{} with increasingly many components.
+We used $C=\num{500}$, \num{5000}, \num{50000}, and \num{500000}.

-For our series of experiments, we used $C = \num{500}$, \num{5000}, \num{50 000} and \num{500 000} as the number of components of the MFA model.